 As a designer, it is important to be adaptable in our ability to communicate.
-Reef, a company that sells summer footwear, wanted to turn their current retail product catalog, a physical booklet, into a digital experience that allows retailers to more easily access and utilize their catalog and order their stock from Reef.
+Using a Reef retail product catalog, I worked with Baylee DeVos and Hannah Stites to turn a physical book into a conceptual digital experience that allows retailers to more easily access and utilize their catalog and order their stock from Reef.

 As a physical artifact, the current catalog requires frequent new additions to be released.
 As a digital experience, the catalog should not require frequent updates and only require new products to be added and old products to be removed, making stock changes easy to make.